 If your project deploys a general-purpose AI model — a large language model, a multimodal foundation model, or another model trained on broad data and capable of a wide range of tasks — the upstream provider of that model has been subject to GPAI obligations since 2 August 2025.

-Under Article 53, GPAI model providers must: draw up and maintain technical documentation; draw up and provide documentation for downstream providers; comply with EU copyright law and publish a summary of training data (with an exception for open-weight models released under open-source licences); establish a policy for complying with the Copyright Directive.
-For GPAI models with systemic risk — those trained with compute above 10^25 FLOPs, or those designated by the Commission as systemically significant — additional obligations under Article 55 apply: adversarial testing; incident reporting; cybersecurity measures; and energy efficiency reporting.
+Under Article 53, GPAI model providers must: draw up and maintain technical documentation; draw up and provide documentation for downstream providers; comply with EU copyright law and publish a summary of training data; and establish a policy for complying with the Copyright Directive.
+For GPAI models with systemic risk — those trained with compute above 1025 FLOPs — additional obligations under Article 55 apply: adversarial testing; incident reporting; cybersecurity measures; and energy efficiency reporting.

-The GPAI Code of Practice, developed by the AI Office with input from over 1,000 industry, civil society, and academic representatives, was finalised in July 2025.
+The GPAI Code of Practice, developed by the AI Office with input from over 1,000 industry, civil society, and academic representatives, was finalized in July 2025.
 Providers who sign the Code and adhere to it benefit from a presumption of compliance with Articles 53 and 55 requirements.
-As of late 2025, major AI providers including several large US-based foundation model companies had signed the Code.

 Penalties: What Non-Compliance Actually Costs